jackie1santana/Covid-19-Reports-Api-Vue/README.md

 * create a hash (combines users password 7 salt to create a hashed password)

 1. If everything passes & an email is not already registered then create a user.

+1. Add the rest of the graphQL Queries:
+* Cases By Date
+* Cases By Country Name
+* Cases by State
+* Login Credentials